-Push Lift Frame Back

-Swing the latch handle open until the latch sliders are fully removed from the attachment prongs.
+Push Lift Frame Back DWG NO. 5697 Swing the latch handle open until the sliders are fully removed from the attachment prongs.

-Swing Handle To Remove Sliders DWG NO. 3856
+Swing Handle to Remove Sliders

-Lower the parking stand to the ground by removing the tab lock pin from stand index plate, then swinging the stand to the ground with the lever.
+Lower the parking stand to the ground by removing the tab lock pin from the front hole in the push frame, then swinging the stand to the ground with the lever.